 Bryan College of Health Sciences offers a graduate Certificate in Healthcare Management.
 The program is a 13 credit- hour course of study.

-The Healthcare Management Certificate prepares the student to apply management principles, including leadership and management skills, in the healthcare setting.
+The Certificate in Healthcare Management prepares the student to apply management principles, including leadership and management skills, in the healthcare setting.
 The program consists of 12-credit hours of online management courses and a one-credit field experience.
+For individuals with a specific interest in applying Healthcare Management principles in a Telehealth setting, a Certificate in Healthcare Management: Telehealth Focus option is available.
 The program can be completed part-time and is designed for completion in two years or less.
 Courses are offered at both the graduate and undergraduate level, making the program appropriate for those with Associate degrees as well as Baccalaureate degrees.

 Philosophy Statement for Healthcare Management Certificate

-The Faculty of Bryan College of Health Sciences, Healthcare Management Certificate program, believe that:
+The Faculty of Bryan College of Health Sciences, Certificate in Healthcare Management program, believe that:

 Certificate programs are designed to provide a method for individuals to develop skills and knowledge in specialized areas that do not require an in-depth degree program of study.
 The shortened timeframe for courses and/or the program of study is designed to enhance the ability of the student to complete this specialized education in a way that does not heavily impact their daily workload and/or lifestyle, but still provides them with the opportunity to utilize a process of inquiry, application, and analysis.

-The educational process for the healthcare management certificate is a shared responsibility between student and faculty.
+The educational process for the Certificate in Healthcare Management is a shared responsibility between student and faculty.
 Students must be committed to achieving their goals through a consistent demonstration of inquiry, information-seeking behaviors, engagement with faculty and peers, and analysis of learning needs.
 Faculty, likewise, are committed to the responsibilities of serving as a competent resource, guide and professional role model.

 Upon completion of the program the graduate will be able to: